Mikeleane/h5p-standalone/README.md

   ]
 }

-// 'el' would need to be defined in the scope where this script runs, e.g.:
-// const el = document.getElementById('h5p-container');
-await new H5PStandalone(el, options) //FYI: this returns contentId and not h5p instance
+await new H5PStandalone(el, options); //init the h5p player.

 //call above function periodically, here we are using same time as this content H5P player saving frequency (multiplied by 1000 to convert into miliseconds)